 - Conduct a job search

-Individual and group therapy help young people deal with everyday stresses including domestic violence, substance abuse, anger management and relationship issues.
+Individual and group therapy help young people deal with everyday stresses including domestic violence, anger management, and relationship issues.
 In addition, crisis intervention and support to resolve emergency situations is available 24 hours a day, 7 days a week.

 Mentors provide additional support and guidance, helping youth develop their skills and, in many cases, support their children.
 Walden also links young people with driver’s education and SAT prep classes, school books and supplies, bus passes and gas cards, and work uniforms and interview clothes.